tenzir/tenzir/web/docs/tql2/operators/fluentbit.md

 ### `merge = bool (optional)`

-Merges all incoming events into a single schema\* that converges over time.
+Merges all incoming events into a single schema[^1] that converges over time.
 This option is usually the fastest *for reading* highly heterogeneous data, but can lead to huge schemas filled with nulls and imprecise results.
 Use with caution.

-\*: In selector mode, only events with the same selector are merged.
+[^1]: In selector mode, only events with the same selector are merged.

-This option can not be combined with `raw=true, schema=<schema>`.
+This option cannot be combined with `raw=true, schema=<schema>`.

 ### `raw = bool (optional)`

 Use only the raw types that are native to the parsed format.
 Fields that have a type specified in the chosen schema will still be parsed according to the schema.

 For example, the JSON format has no notion of an IP address, so this will cause all IP addresses to be parsed as strings, unless the field is specified to be an IP address by the schema.
 JSON however has numeric types, so those would be parsed.

 Use with caution.

-This option can not be combined with `merge=true, schema=<schema>`.
+This option cannot be combined with `merge=true, schema=<schema>`.

 ### `schema = string (optional)`